Can corrupt Canon CR2 RAW photos be repaired?

 - If the corrupt CR2 file is the result of using file recovery software to recover lost files from a memory card it is likely the corrupt files are a result of file fragmentation.
 Almost all file and photo recovery software fails at recovering non contiguous files.
 Our software JPEG Recovery LAB can however reconstruct such files.

 - Alternatively if full frame JPEGs are an acceptable alternative use JpegDigger to recover the photos.
+This may be the only option if JPEG Recovery LAB or any other tools for that matter, fail to find the CR2 files.

 - Post recovery or not related to file recovery pr undelete at all: It is often possible to extract JPEG data from corrupt Canon CR2 files using JPEG-Repair.